Visa Traveler

 US consulates may use this field if they need to send any mail communication to your physical address in your country.
 In countries where English is not widely understood, the mail delivery staff may not be able to deliver the mail if your name is in English.
 Therefore, fill out this field only if English is not widely spoken or understood in your country.

-Also, your full name in native alphabet is stored and used for internal purposes only.
+Also, your full name in the native alphabet is stored and used for internal purposes only.
 It will not appear on your visa.
 Skipping this field will not affect your visa result.

 How to fill out the “Full name in native alphabet” field?

-You will come across the field “Full name in native alphabet” within the “Personal Information 1” section in your DS-160 form of your US visa application.
+You will come across the field “Full name in native alphabet” within the “Personal Information 1” section in the DS-160 form of your US visa application.
 In this section, you will need to fill in your surname, given name and full name in your native alphabet.
 You can easily fill in your surname and given name fields by referring to your current passport.

 If your name does not include any special characters or accents, you’re not required to fill in the “Full name in native alphabet” field.
 Instead, you can simply select the option “Does Not Apply/Technology Not Available”.